 Additionally, Google’s data protection regulations are not completely transparent.
 This suggests that Google intends on retaining certain freedoms – after all, the processing of user data is Google’s largest business pillar.
 This regularly calls on data protection experts.

 It is also important that you pay attention to data security within your own company.
 Although a one-time login may be practical, it does not pose a major hurdle for hackers.
 If the password is hacked or accidentally falls into the wrong hands, a lot of data is visible because it is all connected on Google Workspace.
 For increased security, Google alternatively offers multi-level authentication and other security features.
 The admin account allows users to change their credentials at any time.
 Mobile device management lets you back up data from mobile devices in the event one is lost.
 In some cases, Google Workspace also allows you to integrate external security tools.
 This applies, for example, to Gmail, where you can also use your own certificates for S/MIME encryption of e-mail correspondence.

 It is also necessary internally to keep things private across different departments and levels, and to additionally protect particularly confidential data, especially personal data of customers and employees.
 To ensure this, you can define, for example, individual access rights for each user so that not everyone can view, edit, and download all documents.

-The G Suite provides administrators with many options.
+The Google Workspace provides administrators with many options.
 Administrators can store employee chat logs and manage user accounts and personal data.
 In addition, there are companies that have agreed their own contractual clauses with Google regarding data processing.